fusterma/JUAS2024/Tutorials2024.md

 Figure 5: Chromaticity effect illustration.
 </p>

 In order to do this tutorial, we will use as starting point, the thin lens version of the lattice designed in Tutorial 3 and we will consider a 7 TeV total energy proton beam.
 Here, the use of a thin lens lattice is mandatory in order to use the track MAD-X module.
 The makethin command should be used for this purpose.
 Additionally, after running the makethin command, it will be necessary to perform a rematch of the lattice to ensure that the horizontal and vertical tunes of the FODO cell remain at 0.25.
+All this steps are implemented for you on the Tutorial4.madx file.

 Questions:

-1. Using the chromaticity computed using the twiss command, compute the tunes for particles with $\Delta p/p = 10^{-3}$ using the following equation:
+1. Run the Tutorial4.madx file to compute the twiss of the new thin lens lattice.
+Using the chromaticities obtained, compute the tunes for $\Delta p / p = 10^{-3}$.Using the chromaticity computed using the twiss command, compute the tunes for particles with $\Delta p/p = 10^{-3}$ using the following equation:

      $\Delta Q = dq \times \frac{\Delta p}{p}$